MultiCare offers new heart valve procedure

 “I definitely enjoy being active,” Celletti says.
 “I’m not a lazy person.”

-But earlier this year, the resident of Olalla, in Kitsap County, noticed he was feeling short of breath walking up stairs and fatigued from other everyday activities.
+But in 2014, the resident of Olalla, in Kitsap County, noticed he was feeling short of breath walking up stairs and fatigued from other everyday activities.

 He was diagnosed with severe aortic stenosis, a disease of the heart valves in which the opening of the aortic valve narrows and obstructs blood flow to the rest of the body.